harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/phq-9-vs-rcads.md

 ## PHQ-9 vs RCADS

 Psychologists and social scientists often ponder over the harmony between different psychological assessment tools.
 A common comparison drawn in the industry is between the Patient Health Questionnaire (PHQ-9) and the Revised Children's Anxiety and Depression Scale (RCADS).
-The PHQ-9 vs RCADS comparison is vital due to their distinct natures and widespread use in psychological research.
+The PHQ-9 vs RCADS comparison is vital due to their distinct natures and widespread use in psychology research.

 ## Compare the items in PHQ-9 and RCADS